Rotary Outreach Myeloma Program

 Perhaps best known for its traditional annual Art Show the Rotary Club of Camberwell meets in the inner-east of Melbourne.
 The club was chartered in 1956 and has enjoyed a fine history of community service over more than sixty years.

-The club played a role in the establishment of cancer charity Myeloma Australia twenty years ago and has remained engaged with the organisation throughout its development.
-Today the organisation is a nationally successful myeloma specific charity – the only one in Australia.
+The club played a role in the establishment of cancer charity Myeloma Australia twenty-five years ago and has remained engaged with the organisation throughout its development.
+Today, Myeloma Australia is a nationally successful myeloma specific charity – the only one in Australia.

-For more information about Myeloma Australia, please click their logo above
+(For more information about Camberwell Rotary or Myeloma Australia,

 Simply, it’s not “fair to all concerned” that people living with myeloma - and all cancers - in regional and remote Australia “have a poorer chance of survival” than their big city peers.